-TABLE I Text Excerpt Identifiers for the fictional short stories studied the two models provided by OpenAI in a browser-based chat interface (i.e., "ChatGPT") with a ChatGPT Plus subscription.
-We leverage the API endpoints for GPT-3.5 and GPT-4 where applicable, and otherwise produce prompts and responses for GPT-4 directly in the chat interface.
-The prompt text and results reside in our experiment notebooks available at https://github.com/henrygilbert22/phd chatgpt/tree/main/compression_analysis.
+We focus primarily on GPT-3.5 and GPT-4, which are the two models provided by OpenAI in a browser-based chat interface (i.e., "ChatGPT") with a ChatGPT Plus subscription.
+We leverage the API endpoints for GPT-3.5 where applicable, and otherwise produce prompts and responses for GPT-4 directly in the chat interface.
+The prompt text and results reside in our experiment notebooks available at https://github.com/henrygilbert22/phd\chatgpt.